 Outside of linguistics, I’m also interested in web development, programming, and system administration.
 And I really like coffee.
-I worked as a barista, off-and-on, for a few years at the Dunn Bros at the Smith Douglas More House, now known as Rustica.
+I worked as a barista, off-and-on, for a few years at the Dunn Bros at the Smith Douglas More House, now known as Smith.

 October 2, 2017

 My manuscript “The Interpretation of Plural Morphology and (Non-)Obligatory Number Marking: An Argument from Artificial Language Learning” with Chris Heffner and Cristina Schmitt was published in Language Learning and Development.

 August 20, 2017